-In the case of deterministic nonlinear wave equations (NLWEs), see for instance \cite{S1992}, the question of solvability of \eqref{O2010IIWE} without noise, when the initial data belongs to $H^1(\mathbb{R}^d) \times L^2(\mathbb{R}^d)$, has been investigated in the following three cases: (i) subcritical, i.e. $p<p_c$; (ii) critical, i.e. $p=p_c$; and (iii) supercritical, i.e. $p > p_c$ where $p_c = \frac{d+2}{d-2}$.
+In the deterministic case, see for instance \cite{S1992}, the question of solvability of \eqref{O2010IIWE} without noise, when the initial data belongs to $H^1(\mathbb{R}^d) \times L^2(\mathbb{R}^d)$, has been investigated in the following three cases: (i) subcritical, i.e. $p<p_c$; (ii) critical, i.e. $p=p_c$; and (iii) supercritical, i.e. $p > p_c$, where $p_c = \frac{d+2}{d-2}$.
 In particular, for $d=2$, any polynomial nonlinearity is subcritical.
-Therefore, an exponential nonlinearity is a legitimate choice of a critical one.
-Nonlinearities of exponential type have been considered in many physical models, e.g. a model of self-trapped beams in plasma, see \cite{LLT1977}, and mathematically in \cite{A2004}, \cite{C1979}, \cite{IMM2006}-\cite{IJ2011} and \cite{NO1999}.
-With the help of suitable Strichartz estimates, the existence of global solutions has been proved, in \cite{IMM2006}-\cite{IJ2011}, in the cases when the initial energy is strictly below or at the threshold given by the sharp Moser-Trudinger inequality.
+Therefore, an exponential nonlinearity is a legitimate choice for a critical one.
+Nonlinearities of exponential type have been studied in many physical models, e.g. a model of self-trapped beams in plasma, see \cite{LLT1977}, and mathematically in \cite{Baraket_2004}, \cite{C1979}, \cite{IMM2006}-\cite{IJ2011} and \cite{NO1999}.
+With the help of suitable Strichartz estimates, the existence of global solutions have been proved, in \cite{IMM2006}-\cite{IJ2011}, in the cases when the initial energy is strictly below or at the threshold given by the sharp Moser-Trudinger inequality.
 Moreover, an instability result has been shown when the initial energy is strictly above the threshold.

 Our aim here is to extend the existing studies to the wave equation with exponential nonlinearity subject to randomness.
-In this way, we generalise the above mentioned results of Ondrej\'at for two dimensional domain, by allowing the exponential nonlinearites, as well as the results of Ibrahim, Majdoub, and Masmoudi and others to allow randomness.
-To be precise, we are interested in the following stochastic nonlinear wave equation on a smooth bounded domain $\mathcal{D} \subset \mathbb{R}^2$,
+In this way, we generalise the above mentioned results of Ondrej\'at for two dimensional domains, by allowing the exponential nonlinearites, as well as the results of Ibrahim, Majdoub, and Masmoudi and others by allowing randomness.
+To be precise, we are interested in the following stochastic nonlinear wave equation on a smooth bounded domain ${\cO} \subset \mathbb{R}^2$,